Alice-2096/FrondEnd/README.md

 The tentative plan is to brush up on the basic syntax of HTML and CSS then move on to JS and jQuery.

-Once I have a good command on HTML and CSS, the next step is to get familiar with either Vue or React, both of which I think are useful tools for doing front-end work.
+Once I have a good command on HTML, CSS and JS, the next step is to get familiar with either Vue or React, both of which I think are useful tools for doing front-end work.